Welcome to Early Years at Sefton Park

 It has been wonderful to meet and reconnect with you all recently.
 We are really excited about welcoming your family to our fantastic Sefton Park community.
 Termly newsletters will be published on this page, and you will also receive lots of information via email.
 Please check with the school office if you are not receiving school emails.

 All your child's home learning including spellings can be found via your child's tapestry account.

-At Sefton Park, we follow the Letters and Sounds sequence for our phonics teaching and learning.
+At Sefton Park, we follow the 'Success for All' sequence for our phonics teaching and learning.
 Whilst using this as a structured framework for our youngest readers and writers, our excellent early years and Key Stage 1 practitioners enhance this with songs, rhymes and rhythm games to help children to embed their learning.
 Children are given meaningful opportunities to utilise their reading and writing skills, and reading for pleasure is actively celebrated!
 Parents are supported to read with their children at home through phonics and literacy evenings; the school and children's families work collaboratively to ensure children's progress.